Luca-maxwell99/capstone-project/README.md

 - Removed rows with zero attendances or missing coordinates
 - Converted `period` to datetime format
 - Enriched with latitude/longitude for geospatial mapping
-- Aggregated breach metrics and standardized trust codes
+- Aggregated breach metrics and standardised trust codes

 ### 🔹 Load
 - Loaded into a PostgreSQL database (Pagila schema)